deepin-community/texlive-lang/texmf-dist/doc/ptex/pbibtex/README.md

 ## Character encoding

-All the text files containing Japanese characters are encoded in ISO-2022-JP.
-This is because ISO-2022-JP encoded texts are most suitable for the traditional pTeX and pBibTeX programs.
+All the text files containing Japanese characters are encoded in UTF-8.
+This is because UTF-8 encoded texts are most suitable for the latest pTeX and pBibTeX programs with feature of automatic encoding conversion.

 ## Repository